-- Aetna MedicareSM Plan (PPO) and Express Scripts prescription drug plan - PrimeTime Health Plan in 10 counties and BioScrip prescription drug plan - Kaiser Permanente Medicare Plus in seven counties and Kaiser prescription drug plan - Paramount Elite Medicare Advantage in four Ohio and two Michigan counties and Express Scripts prescription drug plan
+- Aetna MedicareTM Plan (PPO) and Express Scripts prescription drug plan - PrimeTime Health Plan in 10 counties and PrimeTime prescription drug plan - Kaiser Permanente Medicare Plus in seven counties and Kaiser prescription drug plan - Paramount Elite Medicare Advantage in four Ohio and two Michigan counties and Express Scripts prescription drug plan

 The initial choice will be in effect until the next open enrollment period.
-If no plan choice is made on the Retirement Application, the member will be enrolled in the appropriate plan.
+If no plan choice is made on the Retirement Application, the eligible benefit recipient will be enrolled in the appropriate plan.